-As computing is moving from the desktop into the cloud, REST offers promising solutions to multiple challenges pertaining to constructing scalable and composable web services.
-Consistent interface definitions, scalability through replication, and the ubiquity of the HTTP infrastructureall make REST a convenient architecture for a variety of applications.
-One implementation facet of RESTful applications that remains cumbersome is fault tolerance.
-RESTful applications must deal effectively with failures arising as a result of network volatility, service outages, and server errors.
-This need forces the programmer to code defensively, with the amount of fault tolerance code often exceeding that of core business logic.
-Furthermore, the resulting fault tolerance code is not amenable to encapsulation, being strewn throughout client applications.
-Thus, hand coded fault tolerance hinders programmability, reusability, and extensibility.
+REST offers promising solutions for constructing scalable and composable web services.
+Consistent interface definitions, scalability through replication, and the ubiquity of the HTTP infrastructure-all make REST a convenient architecture for a variety of applications.
+RESTful applications must deal effectively with failures due to network volatility, service outages, and server errors, requiring the programmer to code defensively and produce fault tolerance code whose volume often exceeds that of core business logic.
+Not amenable to encapsulation, this fault tolerance code is strewn throughout client applications, hindering programmability, reusability, and extensibility.

-As an improvement over hand coded fault tolerance for RESTful applications, this paper has presented FT-REST, an architectural framework for enhancing RESTful applications with reusable and extensible fault tolerance.
+As an improvement over hand coded fault tolerance for RESTful applications, this article has presented FT-REST, an architectural framework for enhancing RESTful applications with reusable and extensible fault tolerance.
 FT-REST effectively encapsulates fault tolerance strategies, systematically declaring and reifying them in a given application.
 To demonstrate the effectiveness of FT-REST, we showed how it can add reusable and extensible fault tolerance to realistic RESTful applications.
 As computing is becoming increasingly distributed, the issue of fault tolerance has come to the forefront of engineering the majority of computing applications.
 To that end, FT-REST presents innovative designs that can advance the state of the art in implementing fault tolerance across all distributed applications.